andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-16. Projects are completed sequentially, one task is finished before starting another.
-Tasks are completed one at a time.
-Interruptions are avoided.
-Focus is on meeting deadlines and adhering to schedules.
-Efficiency and organization are valued over flexibility.
+16. Project steps are approached in a sequential fashion, completing one task before beginning the next.
+One thing at a time.
+No interruptions.
+The focus is on the deadline and sticking to the schedule.
+Emphasis is on promptness and good organization over flexibility.
 ```
 Choose the option
 - Never